About Ghee

 Cooking with Ghee

-Ghee can substitute for butter or oil for general purpose cooking, but not for baking.
+Ghee can substitute for butter or oil for general purpose cooking, but not necessarily for baking.
 It will give baked goods a dense, oily texture.
-So try it for carrot cake if you like.
+Definitely try it for carrot cake.

 Spicing Vegetables/Tempering Kichari or Dal